 If you’re a vegan, vegetarian, or plant-forward mama planning for a healthy plant-based pregnancy, then this guide is for you!

-Pregnancy is a beautiful time, but it can also be a strange, exhausting, and sometimes not-so-beautiful time.
-Your body is rapidly changing, you may be experiencing a rollercoaster of nausea and cravings, and the waves of panic that you will be responsible for a teeny human in a few short months are real!
+Although pregnancy is a beautiful time, it can also be a strange, exhausting, and sometimes not-so-beautiful time.
+Your body is rapidly changing, you may be experiencing a rollercoaster of nausea and cravings, and waves of anxiety about labor, birth, or becoming a parent are common.
 If you’re hoping to have a predominantly plant-based or vegan pregnancy, you may feel an extra layer of worry about getting enough of all the nutrients you and your growing baby need.
 Not to worry – this plant-based pregnancy guide covers everything you need to keep you and baby healthy.